 Do you need help contacting your GP?

-Factors considered when making a diagnosis of lipoedema
+What is considered when making a diagnosis of lipoedema?

 - Disproportionately larger legs and hips compared to the upper body